 This is a fully online course.
 As such, we will not be meeting in the classroom.
 The class is designed for asynchronous learning, i.e you can log in any time during the day and access the class materials.
 Because this class will move at a fast pace, it is important that you check in every day.
-Therefore, I will be monitoring student online activity and requiring that you post at least one question/answer or comment on the course discussion board each day.
+Therefore, I will be monitoring student online activity and requiring that you post at least one question/answer or comment on the course discussion board each day and/or log into BB.
+In order to establish a class community we will have one class meeting per week where we will discuss the course material in real time.